 Our southern state is home to many world renowned vineyards and wineries, but the cool and often wet conditions give farmers an ideal setting to grow all kinds of other tasty fruits.
 The winter months are usually the quietest times for fruit picking.
 But with summer just around the corner, you might as well pack the car and get ready for some family fun now.

 Melbourneites have it a little easier than sydney-siders when it comes to picking you're on cherries on the cheap.
-The Red Hill Cherry Farm is about an hour and a half south of Melbourne on the Mornington Peninsula and offers cherry picking, purchasing and even a range of cherry based preserves and alcoholic drinks including cherry beers and cherry wines!
-You can see their range of products and picking dates here.
+The Red Hill Cherry Farm is about an hour and a half south of Melbourne on the Mornington Peninsula and offers cherry picking, purchasing and even a range of cherry based preserves and alcoholic drinks including cherry beers and cherry wines!.

 With summer just around the corner it’s the perfect time to top the table with some sweet, succulent strawberries.
 And Sunny Ridge Strawberry Farm, about an hour and a half south of Melbourne, is the ideal to place to pick them.
 They’re open year-round so you can go out on a fetching frenzy any time of the year.
 They also offer freeze-dried packs so you can garnish your favourite decadent desserts and pavlovas for Christmas.
 You can reach them on 03 5989 4500.

 Queensland is known for its tropical weather and hot sunny days.
 Sadly for those looking for a christmas bargin that means cherry production is pretty limited to a few small farms in the Stanthorpe region.
 But these are the perfect conditions for a multitude of other fruits to blossom.
 In particular, strawberries are ripe for the picking from June through to November, which means now is the time to grab a hat, the sunscreen, and hop into the car for a great day out with the kids.